 Rupert has created several photographic works focussing on neglected urban heritage, including a portrait of Kuala Lumpur’s infamous Pudu jail days before it was demolished, and a record of Bangkok’s Hopewell street art recently removed during an upgrade of the city’s railway network.

 Pentridge, where the fascinating nexus between, place, people, memory and change is powerfully legible, has intrigued him since childhood.
-This work represents the culmination of an nine-year project to ensure that the prison’s history is not buried during redevelopment.
+This work represents the culmination of an eight-year project to ensure that the prison’s history is not buried during redevelopment.